gvwilson/thirdbit/fiction/maddy-roo/index.md

 "But it's like Mama always says.
 If you can't give up, you have to keep going.
 Come on."
-She squelched her foot back into her boot and took her sister's paw.
+She squelched her muddy foot back into her boot and took her sister's hand.
 Side by side,
 they descended into the unknown.